GVCUTV/mapReduce/README.md

 ## Notes

-- The reducers does not produce a single merged file; each reducer’s output file contains a portion of the sorted data.
+- The reducers do not produce a single merged file, each reducer’s output file contains a portion of the input data.
 - Adjust `config.yaml` and `input` file as necessary for your use case.
-- There is a generate_random_input.sh script that can be used to generate a large input file with random integers.
+- There is a generate_random_input.sh script that can be used to generate a large input file with one million random integers.
 - Ensure all workers are running before starting the master.
-- For subsequent runs, workers can keep running; the master needs to be started every time.
+- For subsequent runs, the workers can remain running, but the master must be restarted each time.